Should you have more than one credit card? If you’ve ever spent your way into a massive pile of credit card debt, you probably know the answer: No!

 There are benefits to having multiple credit cards, but there are also potential challenges to consider, too.

-So for keeping your credit score healthy in the coming future you must follow the important points;
+So to keep your credit score healthy in the future you must follow the important points;

 [3.]
 Timing credit applications with big future purchases:- IF you’re planning to make a big purchase like a new home it’s a good idea to time your credit applications to protect your credit score.
 Applying for a single credit card can ding your credit score but the points will return in about six months.
 Keep this time frame in mind and hold off on credit card applications.